 - Monthly PDF Goal conversion rate and percent change (increase or decrease)

-- Most Popular PDF file Downloads, weekly or monthly, compared to previous time period
+- Most Popular PDF file Downloads, weekly or monthly, compared to the previous time period

 2. Open Site Explorer and Google Webmaster Tools